github/docs/content/billing/managing-billing-for-github-actions/about-billing-for-github-actions.md

 {% data reusables.billing.billing-hosted-runners %}

-For the public static IP addresses that can be assigned to a {% data variables.actions.hosted_runner %}, there is no additional cost for this configuration.
+There is no additional cost for configurations that assign public static IP addresses to a {% data variables.actions.hosted_runner %}.

 {% endif %}